rishizek/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the 2nd-3rd code cell of the IPython notebook located in "./camera_calibration.ipynb".
+The code for this step is contained in the 2nd-3rd code cell of the Jupyter notebook located in "./camera_calibration.ipynb".

 I start by obtained the reference code from
 [Udacity's Camera Calibration code](https://github.com/udacity/CarND-Camera-Calibration), and